arthikag/HackGirlSummer2/README.md

 <h2>What it does</h2>
 It suggests you a diet plan.
 It teaches about various postures in yoga .
 Gives awareness about diseases .
 It keeps tracks on the tasks to be completed.
 Helps in reading & creating blogs.
 Gives a VR experience of being in a park & outdoor.

-<h2>How we built it</h2>
-using PHP, HTML, Bootstrap, CSS, JavaScript, MySQL, tailwind, a-frame(VR), Blender3D

-<h2>Challenges we ran into</h2>
-We had less time to finish load of work.
-Also, the hosting issue was the supreme one for this project for the utilization of the VR.

-<h2>Accomplishments that we're proud of</h2>
-Uplifting men & women who cannot afford to go to gym & yoga center.

-<h2>What we learned</h2>
-Even a web app could support human in his health.

-<h2>What's next for CLUB OF FITNESS</h2>
-Making Indians Fit :-)

 <h2>Built With</h2>
   <ul>
     <li>blender3d</li>